mpi-sws-rse/thingflow-examples/lighting_replay_app/README.rst

 pattern when it is unoccupied.
 This demonstrates the use of AntEvents in a more complex scenario.

+The file baypiggies-iot-talk-oct-2016.pdf contains the slides for a talk describing this application: **Python and IoT: From Chips and Bits to Data Science**.
+The talk was given at the Bay Area Python Interest Group on October 27, 2016.

 Data Capture
 ------------
 The ``capture`` subdirectory contains the code to capture and record light